prosodylab/Prosodylab-Aligner/README.md

     $ cd htk

 #### 64-bit x86 Linux

 Edit the file `configure`, making the following changes:

 * On line 5507, replace "-m32" with "-s" (make 64-bit stripped binaries instead of 32-bit unstripped binaries)
 * On line 6788, replace "-O2" with "-O3" (make fully optimmized binaries)

+This will produce smaller, faster binaries than otherwise.
 Then run the following commands

     $ ./configure --disable-hslab --disable-hlmtools
     ...